 Spread bets and CFDs are only right for you if:

-These are high risk products.
-If you don’t understand a financial product get independent financial advice before you invest.
+These are very high-risk products.
+If you don’t understand a financial product get independent financial advice from a regulated financial adviser before you invest.

 - You understand that these products are traded on margin.
 That is, they do not require you to put up the full value of the underlying exposure you take.

 - You appreciate that the leverage which margin trading affords significantly magnifies your risk to both positive and negative price movements.

 - You realise that your trading costs will be based on the full value of your investment exposure.
 Extra charges might apply if you hold a position open over a period of time.

 - You’re aware that the leverage inherent in the products means you could lose much more than your initial outlay.
 You could end up owing additional monies in excess of your deposited funds.